 Brentwood Cathedral regularly hosts major concerts provided by the Cathedral Music Department or put on external choirs and orchestras as well as schools’ concerts.
 The venue provides an important musical and artistic focus and venue for the Brentwood area and for Essex.

-Below are past and upcoming concerts happening at the Cathedral as well as major concerts that are happening in conjunction with people based at the Cathedral:
+Below are details of upcoming and past concerts at the Cathedral and/or in conjunction with people based at the Cathedral:

 Concert by Southend Girls’ Choir and Chorus Sirenum with Brentwood Cathedral Girls’ Choir & Brentwood Ursuline Chamber Choir (The Combined Girls’ Choirs Concert) – Brentwood Cathedral